-Lesotho will also benefit from the new infrastructure developments, employment opportunities and a boost in economic growth, while South Africa will benefit from the guaranteed supply of high quality, low cost water, employment opportunities and infrastructure developments in the towns along the border with Lesotho.
+Lesotho will also benefit from the new infrastructure developments, employment opportunities and a boost in economic growth, while South Africa will benefit from the guaranteed supply of high quality water employment opportunities and infrastructure developments in the towns along the border with Lesotho.

-It is expected that during the implementation of Phase II, the Basotho will benefit from the technology transfer capacity building and employment opportunities Phase II will offer. .
-The number of people employed will increase during 2015 and 2016, and will reach a peak of between 2 500 and 3 000 through 2020 to 2022, before reducing in late 2023 and 2024 as the project approaches completion.
+It is expected that during the implementation of Phase II, Basotho and South African nationals, both individuals and firms, will benefit from the technology transfer capacity building, employment and tender opportunities that Phase II will offer.
+The number of people employed will increase during 2017 when the first construction contracts are awarded, building towards the main works starting in 2020.
+The numbers will peak at between 2 500 and 3 000 through 2021 to 2023, before reducing in late 2024 and 2025 as the project approaches completion.

 Apart from the direct labour engaged on Phase II, significant opportunities will arise in sectors such as food/catering, health and tourism.
-There will also be increased demand for accommodation, agricultural products and business opportunities in the aquaculture and water sports sectors will be boosted.
+There will also be increased demand for accommodation and agricultural products, and business opportunities in the aquaculture and water sports sectors will be boosted.